apricot83/cybersecurity-lab-program/home-lab-setup.md

    brew install wireshark
    ```

+   After installing **Visual Studio Code** you should treat it as your primary IDE: install recommended extensions for Python, YAML, Terraform, Ansible and Docker, and enable the Remote‑SSH extension so you can edit files inside your lab VMs without copying them to your host.

    On Linux, replace `brew install` with your package manager commands (`sudo apt install git python3 python3-pip virtualbox docker.io` etc.).
 On Windows, use Chocolatey or Winget: `choco install python git docker-desktop virtualbox wireshark`.

 3. **Install security and linting tools.**  Use `pipx` to install the Python tools that will keep your scripts clean and secure: